Marocco101/bovine-amr-coselection-dpt/README.md

 ![Tetracycline 2024](correlation_plot_tetra_2024%20copy.jpg)

 ## Discussion
-The consistent lack of correlation in aggregated regional data empahasizes the **"Ecological Challenge"** of macroscopic surveillance.
-It suggests that mechanisms of chromosomal integration of mobile genetic elements are invisible to current monitoring strategies.
-Also, the lack of correlation with antibiotic usage indicates that resistance is no longer driven by co-selection pressure, but has likely stabilized via chromosomal integration.
-These support the need for the genomic approach to be adopted to the current surveillance system as proposed in my PhD proposal.
+The consistent lack of significant correlation in aggregated regional data underscores the 'ecological challenge' associated with macroscopic surveillance.
+Specifically, an intriguing inversion was observed in the correlation trends: while the 2019 data hinted at traditional plasmid-mediated co-selection with a positive trend, the 2024 data suggest a 'decoupling' of these resistances with a negative trend.
+This implies that colistin resistance is no longer primarily driven by external co-selection pressure from alternative antibiotics.
+Instead, it has likely stabilised via the chromosomal integration of mobile genetic elements — a mechanism that renders resistance independent of antibiotic usage and invisible to current monitoring strategies.
+This transition clearly demonstrates the importance of the genomic approach I suggested in my PhD project, which aims to identify the stabilising mechanisms of mcr genes in the routine surveillance.

-## Files
-- `data/`: Cleaned CSV datasets.
-- `scripts/`: R analysis scripts.
-- `plots/`: Generated correlation scatter plots.

 ---
 *Author: Makiko Fujita*